-Please join us on Friday, May 3, 2019, 9 am ET, when Michael Taylor, CEO of Cornell Scott-Hill Health Center in the Greater New Haven area will be our guest on Criminal Justice Insider with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
-Live on WNHH 103.5 FM New Haven and live-streaming at newhavenindependent.org.
-Rebroadcast at 5 pm.
+Please join us on Friday, May 3, 2019, 9 am ET, when Michael Taylor, CEO of Cornell Scott-Hill Health Center in New Haven will be our guest on The Criminal Justice Insider Podcast with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+Live on WNHH 103.5 FM New Haven, rebroadcast at 5 pm.
+Live-streaming and podcast everywhere, see below.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 Please “like” us on Facebook!

 Fri., Sept.
 9: Kennard Ray, CT Unlock the Vote and Candidate for CT State Legislator

 Fri., Sept.
 21: Louis L. Reed, National Organizer for #Cut50

 Fri., Oct.
 5: Sue Gunderman & Beth Hines, CT Reentry Roundtables

 Fri., Oct.
 19: Venice Michalsen, Assoc.
 Professor of Justice Studies, Montclair State University